Perl/governance/begin-ballots/ballot-three.md

   All proposals will be submitted by GitHub pull request, details to be determined.

-* At the end of the two weeks, I will take a snapshot of all proposals, publish them, and conduct a preferential ballot between them, with a one week voting limit.
+* At the end of the two weeks, the gov-begin moderator will take a snapshot of all proposals, publish them, and conduct a preferential ballot between them, with a one week voting limit.

 **B:**  We will conduct a series of ballots on the individual questions of
         governance to be answered.

-* I will begin a series of votes to progress us through the questions above.
+* The gov-begin moderator will begin a series of votes to progress us through the questions above.
 * Each ballot will answer one or more of the questions above, chosen and grouped at my discretion.
 * For each ballot, there will be a one week period to submit ballot options.
   Any option proposed and seconded by members of the list will be present.
-(I will provide strict rules to make clear how one alters their proposal.)
+  (The gov-begin moderator will provide strict rules to make clear how one alters their proposal.)
 * Following the one week period to submit options, there will be a four day voting period.
 * At the end of the series of decisions, we will proceed to gather and vote on